Exhibition on Screen: Vermeer- The Greatest Exhibition

 directed by Lyndsey Turner

-National Theatre Live: The Seagull (15) *Encore Screening
+National Theatre Live: Best of Enemies (15)

-directed by Jamie Lloyd
+directed by Jeremy Herrin

 OPERA